OmaLikesCoding/I-m-Cheezey/README.md

 - Materialize

 ## <a name="features"></a>Features
-- Users can add cheese. wines and favorite dishes to the site.
+- Users can add cheese, wines, and their favorite dishes to the site.
-- Users can edit thier create, read, update and their delete entries.
+- Users can edit create, read, update and  delete their entries.

 ## Trello Planning